 Further, the India VIX index, which is looked upon as a barometer of near-term volatility, gained over 6% on 8th July 2019.

-Sensex also recorded its second worst post-budget performance in a decade as markets expressed their disappointment on a number of budget proposals
+Sensex also recorded its second-worst post-budget performance in a decade as markets expressed their disappointment in a number of budget proposals

 There are five main reasons that possibly drew this adverse reaction from the Indian stock markets.

-The increase in surcharge on income-tax hit foreign portfolio investors (FPIs) hard and leading to a big selloff in the stock market
+The increase in surcharge on income tax hit foreign portfolio investors (FPIs) hard and led to a big selloff in the stock market